Axlefublr/wife.nvim/README.md

 WARNING: I expect you to have the latest stable neovim version.

+WARNING: this branch is not finished, don't use it

 Executing shell commands in neovim is kind of a hassle.

 `:term` is ugly, `:!` "Press ENTER"s you to death, and opening a new terminal split moves around the ui a bit too much.